Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Applications

-For testing, we set the time horizon $T=12$ (i.e., one year) for TD3 agent, and use an extended test time horizon $T_{\rm test} = 15T$ (i.e., 15 years) to show the robustness.
-We compare the market benchmark, the S\&P 500 index, and four portfolio strategies with details described below: \begin{enumerate} \item {\bf Equal Weight (EW)}: $a\equiv (1/d,1/d,\cdots,1/d)$; \item {\bf History-based Markotwitz (HistMarkowitz)}: For each $t=1,2,\cdots, T_{\rm test}$, action $a$ is determined by solving the Markowitz problem with no short selling, no borrowing and fully investment constraints.
-The mean and covariance are estimated by the sample mean and sample covariance of the most recent 60 months data (as in \cite{demiguel2009optimal}).
-In other words, this is a monthly re-balancing Markowitz strategy in which we use historical data as estimators; \item {\bf Generative-model-based Markowitz (GenMarkowitz)}: For each $t=1,2,\cdots, T_{\rm test}$, we collect the most recent $T$ months (i.e., one year) data as the context window, and use it as the inital feature $h^0$ in the diffusion model (see Algorithm \ref{adaptive_sampling_implementation}).
-Then, we sample 500 samples of {\it one month predictions} for $s^t$.
-Then, we use this prediction to solve constrained Markowitz problem.
-In other words, this is a monthly re-balancing Markowitz strategy based on generative model; \item {\bf Generative-model-based TD3 (GenTD3)}: We set the first year returns from the test dataset as the context window ${s^{-T:-1}}$, and then adaptively sample 500 paths of {one-year prediction} $s^{1:T}$ based on Algorithm \ref{adaptive_sampling_implementation}.
-We use these samples as the scenario pool $\Si$ to train the TD3 agent.
-The trained agent is used repeatedly for the first 7.5 years, outputing the portfolio with {\it updated feature} $h^t$ for any $t=1,2,\cdots, T_{\rm Test}$.
-Then, at the midway of the testing period, we use the most recent one-year data as a new context window and generate another set of 500 paths.
-The agent is retrained using these paths and then used for the rest 7.5 years\footnote{We only retrain the model once due to the limited computation resources.
-Ideally, retraining the RL agent {\it each year}, which is aligned with the length of test period, leads the agent better utilized the up-to-date market model.
-However, this simple retraining scheme presented here has been sufficient to illustrate the application of our theories.}. \end{enumerate}
+For testing, we set the time horizon $T=12$ (i.e., one year) for the TD3 agent and use an extended test horizon $T_{\rm test}=15T$ (i.e., 15 years).
+We use the S\&P 500 price return as an external market benchmark and compare the following eight FF-10 portfolio strategies: \begin{enumerate} \item {\bf Equal Weight (EW)}: $a\equiv (1/d,1/d,\cdots,1/d)$; \item {\bf History-based Markowitz (HistMarkowitz)}: For each $t=1,2,\cdots, T_{\rm test}$, the action $a$ is determined by solving the Markowitz problem with no-short-selling, no-borrowing, and full-investment constraints.
+The mean and covariance are estimated using the sample mean and sample covariance of the most recent 60 months of data, as in \citet{demiguel2009optimal}.
+In other words, this is a monthly rebalancing Markowitz strategy based on historical estimates; \item {\bf Generative-model-based Markowitz (GenMarkowitz)}: For each $t=1,2,\cdots, T_{\rm test}$, we collect the most recent $T$ months (i.e., one year) of data as the context window and use it as the initial feature $f^0$ in the diffusion model (see Algorithm \ref{adaptive_sampling_implementation}).
+We then generate 500 {\it one-month-ahead predictions} for $s^t$ and use them to solve the constrained Markowitz problem.
+In other words, this is a monthly rebalancing Markowitz strategy based on the generative model; \item {\bf Historical-scenario TD3 (HistTD3)}: At each annual cutoff, we construct 12-month scenarios from returns observed before deployment.
+Training and validation donor periods are disjoint, and blocks are selected without replacement according to their proximity to the latest return state.
+The policy uses the latest 10-dimensional raw-return vector, standardized using training-period statistics, as its market state; \item {\bf Parametric TD3 (ParametricTD3)}: At each annual cutoff, we fit an expanding-window Gaussian VAR(1), with a full transition matrix and a residual covariance matrix, and recursively simulate separate training and validation scenarios.
+The policy uses the same latest-return state as HistTD3; \item {\bf Markov diffusion TD3 (MarkovTD3)}: We use the separate one-lag conditional diffusion generator to construct the scenario pools.
+The policy state contains the RNN feature produced by this generator; \item {\bf No-corrector GenTD3 (NoCorrectorGenTD3)}: We retain the full-history generator, its RNN encoder, and the reverse-diffusion predictor, but disable the Langevin corrector.
+Thus, this method isolates the effect of the corrector while retaining the same 12-month conditioning information; \item {\bf Generative-model-based TD3 (GenTD3)}: At each annual cutoff, we condition the full diffusion generator on the latest 12-month context and use Algorithm \ref{adaptive_sampling_implementation} to construct one-year scenario pools.
+The policy uses the corresponding frozen RNN feature as its market state. \end{enumerate}